aiven/aiven-docs/docs/products/metrics/howto/migrate-m3db-thanos.md

 ## Prerequisites

-Review your current M3DB setup before migrating to Aiven for Metrics and ensure you meet the following prerequisites:
+Review your current M3DB setup before migrating to Aiven for Metrics, and ensure it meets the following prerequisites:

 - **Review database setup:** Examine your M3DB database's data structures, storage patterns, and configurations.
 Identify any unique features, custom settings, and